sayakpaul/Benchmarking-and-MLI-experiments-on-the-Adult-dataset/README.md

-It was an assignment from TCS ILP Innovations Lab.
-The data was not available in a favourable format with which I could proceed.
-So wrote a script for that (as present in `Data Collection.ipynb`).
-After that, serialized the data to `Curated_Data.csv`.
+The initial experiments were a part of an assignment given from TCS ILP Innovations' Lab.
+Later as my appetite for the wonderful field of machine learning increased, I decided to give it another try and try out the new libraries.

+It includes benchmarking experiments on the [Adult Data set](https://archive.ics.uci.edu/ml/datasets/adult) using libraries like [`fastai`](docs.fast.ai), [`h2o`](http://docs.h2o.ai) and [`interpret`](https://github.com/Microsoft/interpret).